Macdonald Identities, Weyl-Kac Denominator Formulas and Affine Grassmannian Elements: Introduction

-In fact, one can deduce numerous generalizations of the Nekrasov-Okounkov formula from the Weyl-Kac denominator formula, not only in type $A$, but also for the other affine root systems.
-This was done in particular by Pétréolle for types $C_n^{(1)}$ and $D_{n+1}^{(2)}$ (see \cite{MP}) and the second author for $u$-deformation in any types of unbounded ranks in \cite[Section $5.3$]{Wmac} to which we refer the reader for a more complete introduction on the history and developments about the generating series on partitions and their links with the Weyl-Kac denominator formula.
-A central idea of \cite{Wmac} is to get expansions of the Weyl denominator formula associated to classical affine root systems in terms of the irreducible Weyl characters, that is, the characters of the irreducible highest weight representations corresponding to the underlying finite-dimensional Lie algebras.
-Another important aspect of the results proved in \cite{Wmac} is the use, as indexation sets for the previous expansion, of families of distinct partitions (i.e. with distinct parts) which can be regarded as natural analogues of cores partitions for each classical affine root system.\ Nevertheless, the methods used are based on case-by-case computations and tricky combinatorial manipulations on binary codings of core partitions.
+In fact, one can deduce numerous generalizations of the Nekrasov--Okounkov formula from the Weyl--Kac denominator formula, not only in affine type $A$, but also for the other affine root~systems.
+This was done by P\'etr\'eolle for types \smash{$C_n^{(1)}$} and \smash{$D_{n+1}^{(2)}$} (see~\cite{MP}) and by the second~author for all seven infinite families of affine Lie algebras in~\cite[Section $5.3$]{Wmac} to which we refer the reader for a more complete introduction to the history and developments concerning partition identities linked to the Weyl--Kac denominator formula.
+A central idea of~\cite{Wmac} is to get expansions of the Weyl denominator formula associated to classical affine root systems in terms of the irreducible Weyl characters, that is, the characters of the irreducible highest weight representations corresponding to the underlying finite-dimensional Lie algebras.
+Another important aspect of the results proved in~\cite{Wmac} is the use, as index sets for the previous expansion, of~families of self-conjugate and doubled distinct partitions (i.e., some concatenations of two copies of a partition with distinct parts) which can be regarded as natural analogues of core partitions for each classical affine root system.
+Nevertheless, the methods used are based on case-by-case computations and combinatorial manipulations on binary codings of partitions through the Littlewood decomposition (see, for instance,~\cite{HJ}).